How to create a strategy?

 Management Consultants are extremely good at creating a plethora of strategies, tactics, and frameworks.
 They all sound interesting but at the very end, you don’t know how to use them and how do they interact with each other.
 Below is a nice picture showing just a handful of them.

 If you want to be a badass consultant you have to put some order into that sea of frameworks and create an algorithm that in a sense will tell you which route to take and what it means for you.
 Slowly but surely we are trying to get there 🙂 .
 As a first step, we have created a nice 300-slide presentation that shows a simple approach to strategy.
 Before you move on to the presentation we have prepared a short overview of our approach.

 There are basically 5 strategic routes that you can consider as a company:

 - Disrupt yourself.
 The toughest one is the last one.
-In this case you don’t transform slowly your business, but you have to do it radically, killing your revenue streams in the process before somebody does it to you.
+In this case, you don’t transform slowly your business, but you have to do it radically, killing your revenue streams in the process before somebody does it to you.

 Do what you do but better

 As we have said this is a great option if you are satisfied with the size of the business or for some reason you cannot grow it.
-Here you concentrate on improving your business, increasing the profitability and generating as much cash as possible.
+Here you concentrate on improving your business, increasing profitability, and generating as much cash as possible.
 Quite often it may be a stage before you set on to another of the 5 routes.
 There are plenty of tools and techniques that will help you achieve that.
 My favorite ones that every badass consultant should master are:

-- Consulting techniques.
+- Consulting Techniques.
 Obviously, consulting techniques and frameworks are great for improving the profitability of the business.
 They will help you set priorities and estimate what has the biggest potential.

 - Examples of improving the supply chain.
 Even if the business does not grow you can drastically improve the profitability by looking at supply chain issues.
-Have a look at some main challenges in supply chain and examples how to improve the supply chain
+Have a look at some main challenges in the supply chain and examples of how to improve the supply chain

 - Finding the white spaces on your market